nmsaini/cfk-openshift-deploy/docker/README.md

 If you don't have a website (public url), here are instructions on building your own Docker Image that could be run inside your openshift cluster.

 ## Step 1.
 Download connector plugins from Confluent hub
-go to https://www.confluent.io/hub/ and download the connector zip to your local folder (preferrable in a diff dir than this project).
+go to https://www.confluent.io/hub/ and download the connector zip to your local folder (preferrable in a diff folder than this project).

 ## Step 2.
 Create a lib folder for the additional jars that are needed (custom jars)
 create a folder in the same folder as the zip file.
 Name this folder as ${zip}.lib (where ${zip} is the zip name downloaded)